• Level of education

 Objectives

-• Based on naturalistic observation of sedimentary rocks, the aim is to identify, with the naked eye, the nature of the rock and the figurative elements (grains, fossils, structures) it contains, and to reconstruct the rock's formation environment and processes.
+• Based on naturalistic observation of sedimentary rocks, the aim is to identify with the naked eye their nature and the elements they contain (grains, fossils, structures), and to reconstruct the environment in which the rock was formed and the processes involved in its formation.

-• Identify and characterize brittle and ductile tectonic processes at different scales (µm to km), describe and identify rocks and associated tectonic structures, in order to characterize a state of stress.
+• Identify and characterize brittle and ductile tectonic processes at different scales (µm to km), describe and identify rocks and associated tectonic structures in order to characterize a stress state.

-• Master the techniques of reading and using geological maps to understand the geological history of a study area.
+• Master the techniques for reading and using geological maps in order to understand the geological history of a study area.

 Read more